Gxrco/Turtle-shapes/README.md

 # Turtle-shapes
 My first python module, using turtle library.
-Documentation only avaliable in spanish
+Documentation only available in spanish